Fort Horsted: Materials

 The fort was constructed almost entirely of concrete, topped with chalk and earth with no visible concrete exposed from the outside, except from the gorge or rear of the fort.
 The ditch was protected by two single and one double counterscarp galleries.

 Armaments

 Although the original plans of the fort proposed fixed armament, by its completion there had been a shift away from fixed armament to moveable guns.
 The fort would not been armed, unless actual threat materialised and then with moveable field artillery.
 In the event of actual invasion and an attack on HM Dockyard Chatham, additional field defence would have augmented the forts, with trenches and battery positions.
 In fact in 1907 during summer manoeuvres such defences were probably constructed.

 World wars

 Deemed to have become obsolete by 1910, the fort formed part of Chatham's land defences in both World Wars.
-In World War I brick emplacements and a pillbox were built on the ramparts, and fixed anti-aircraft guns of an early type were installed (possibly 12pdr coastal defence guns on improvised high angle mountings, not be confused with the later naval version).
+In World War I brick emplacements and a pillbox were built on the ramparts, and fixed anti-aircraft guns of an early type were installed (possibly 12-pdr coastal defence guns on improvised high-angle mountings, not be confused with the later naval version).